lawrenceevalyn/MASTERS-ESSAY/research-log.md

+## 10 July 2014
+correctOCR.py now executes all seven cleanup steps listed below.
+To-do list updated with next goal: scale program to multiple files.

+Right now multi-volume works have a txt file per volume.
+Is that what I want?
+If not, it's probably not worth writing a program to merge them, can just do it with Automator.

 ## 7 July 2014
 ### Experimenting with cleaning OCR of full texts
 Tried these out manually, started poking with python to do it.